9spokes/open-platform-docs/source/includes/companies/_index.md

 # Companies

-A **Company** object represents a real business or organisation.
+A **Company** object represents a real business or organization.
 Companies are the most fundamental data container whereby all connections and all their associated data must belong to a company object.

 ## Create New Company